Amrf51/munich-retail-dwh/docs/erd.md

 ---

 ## Key Assumptions

+> **Full Decision Log:** For detailed rationale, risk assessments, and source metrics for all 20 assumptions, see [docs/assumptions.md](assumptions.md).

 1. **Transaction Grain over Invoice Grain**:
    * Profiling found that of the 5,416 invoice numbers appearing on multiple rows, **99.6% had conflicting transaction dates, 83.3% had conflicting stores, and 60.2% had conflicting customers**.